-- Adobe, Cisco, Western Digital, Zoom and several other companies donated a total of more than \$7M to provide relief for low-income Silicon Valley residents impacted by the crisis. - o AT&T committed \$5.5M in the form of nourishing meals for first responders, medical personnel and others in need, by supporting four organizations. - Cisco announced they will allocate \$8M in cash and \$210M in product through its Country Digital Acceleration (CDA) program which provides funding for heads of state, government agencies, and businesses to rapidly deploy COVID-19-related technology solutions.
-They also launched a 72-hour employee giving campaign "Let's Give Together" with \$4M towards matching gifts. - Allstate will contribute \$5M to support domestic violence victims, youth in need and emergency response - o Amalgamated Foundation Launches the Frontline Workers Fund. - o Bank of America announced that it will provide up to \$250M in capital to community development financial institutions (CDFIs) by funding loans through the newly established Paycheck Protection Program.
-In addition, Bank of America will provide up to \$10 million in philanthropic grants to help fund the operations of CDFIs. - BD announced a \$1.1M commitment deployed through six non-profit partners, to support healthcare workers in the United States, Europe, Latin America and China in their collaborative battle against COVID-19. - Cargill is committing \$35M in funding across its four focus areas. - CenterPoint Energy's COVID-19 Relief Fund of \$1.5M, which will cover an 8-state utility footprint, includes \$500K in matching gifts for employees' contributions. - Equitable announced a \$1M commitment. - o Google announced \$800 million in credits and investments, including \$250 million in ad grants to the W.H.O. and other government agencies, and a \$200 million investment fund to assist nonprofits and lenders with efforts to help small businesses.
+- Adobe, Cisco, Western Digital, Zoom and several other companies donated a total of more than \$7M to provide relief for low-income Silicon Valley residents impacted by the crisis. - AT&T committed \$5.5M in the form of nourishing meals for first responders, medical personnel and others in need, by supporting four organizations. - Cisco announced they will allocate \$8M in cash and \$210M in product through its Country Digital Acceleration (CDA) program which provides funding for heads of state, government agencies, and businesses to rapidly deploy COVID-19-related technology solutions.
+They also launched a 72-hour employee giving campaign - "Let's Give Together" with \$4M towards matching gifts. - Allstate will contribute \$5M to support domestic violence victims, youth in need and emergency response - Amalgamated Foundation Launches the Frontline Workers Fund. - Bank of America announced that it will provide up to \$250M in capital to community development financial institutions (CDFIs) by funding loans through the newly established Paycheck Protection Program.
+In addition, Bank of America will provide up to \$10 million in philanthropic grants to help fund the operations of CDFIs. - BD announced a \$1.1M commitment deployed through six non-profit partners, to support healthcare workers in the United States, Europe, Latin America and China in their collaborative battle against COVID-19. - Cargill is committing \$35M in funding across its four focus areas. - CenterPoint Energy's COVID-19 Relief Fund of \$1.5M, which will cover an 8-state utility footprint, includes \$500K in matching gifts for employees' contributions. - Equitable announced a \$1M commitment. - Google announced \$800 million in credits and investments, including \$250 million in ad grants to the W.H.O. and other government agencies, and a \$200 million investment fund to assist nonprofits and lenders with efforts to help small businesses.
 It's also working with a supplier to produce two million to three million face masks for the C.D.C.
 Foundation. - JPMorgan Chase announced a \$50M commitment an initial \$15M will support communities and people hit hardest by this public health crisis, and a \$35M will be deployed over time.
-The firm is also matching employee donations to five selected organizations dollar-for-dollar. - KPMG pledged over \$2M, which includes the KPMG Disaster Relief Fund (DRF) COVID-19 campaign. - o Kraft Heinz committed to donating \$12M globally, of which \$6.6M is donations of food - o Mars, Inc. committed a cash and in-kind donation of \$20M to support the people, pets and communities most affected. - o Moody's announced it will fund a \$1M program of charitable donations and other support. - Nestle donated CHF 10M to Red Cross, and announced they will match 1:1 any donations to the Red Cross and Red Crescent National Societies or Federation made by employees. - Novartis and the Novartis US Foundation established \$5M U.S. Response Fund.
+The firm is also matching employee donations to five selected organizations dollar-for-dollar. - KPMG pledged over \$2M, which includes the KPMG Disaster Relief Fund (DRF) COVID-19 campaign. - Kraft Heinz committed to donating \$12M globally, of which \$6.6M is donations of food - Mars, Inc. committed a cash and in-kind donation of \$20M to support the people, pets and communities most affected. - Moody's announced it will fund a \$1M program of charitable donations and other support.

-Updated May 11, 2020.
+Updated July 27, 2020.
 The latest version can be found by logging into MyCECP: https://cecp.co/knowl/doc?d=corporate-response-and-considerations-for-coronavirus-2020